 Today, for people like me who live in countries populated mainly by recent immigrants and their descendants (places like the United States, Canada, Australia, and Singapore,) multiculturalism, migration, and mobility are facts of life.
 Americans, in particular, are a mobile lot.
 We change homes every seven-year on average, about 40 million Americans are (like me) foreign-born, and one in four Americans under 18 is a second generation immigrant.
-“Where are you from?” is a common conversation opener, and some banks even use “Where were you born?” as a security question.
+“Where are you from?” is a common conversation opener, and some online banks even use “Where were you born?” as a security question.

 These would have seemed like really stupid questions to my 19th century English and Welsh ancestors, few of whom ever ventured far from home.
 In the 1841 English census, 136 males with the name Widdicombe – my maternal grandfather’s family name – are listed; all but seven of them lived in the county of Devon, and most in and around the town of Totnes.
 By 1861, a quarter of all Widdicombes in England lived outside of Devon.
 By the 1870s, they had reached South Africa.

 My grandmother was a Lewis, one of most common of all Welsh names, and members of the clan were to be found all of Wales by the mid 19th century.
 Marriage records, though, show that they were at least as homebound as the Widdicombes.
 The vast majority of marriages in Pontypridd, the coalmining town that was my grandmother’s birthplace, were among people who lived in or near the town.
 My grandmother grew up just 15 km from the farming village where her great-great-grandfather was born in more than a century earlier.
 In the 19th century, most Lewises probably never traveled further from home in a lifetime than most Americans do in their journey to work today.